Blogs

 When preparing data, proper formatting is key.
 Data must be in a usable format for backtesting software.
 Consistency in data presentation aids in analysis.

-Checking for errors in data is critical.
+Checking for data errors is critical.
 Anomalies can skew backtesting outcomes.
 Identify and fix errors before running simulations.

 Selecting high-quality data sources can't be overstated.
 Data quality directly affects the reliability of backtesting.
 Always prioritize sources with a strong reputation.